TrueSparrowSystems/slackmin/README.md

 ```
 **Important Note**: `req.decodedParams` contains sanitized parameters and must be used to read data for further business logic.

+## Validators Middleware Methods

+Validators methods exposed for easy integration with non Express frameworks.

+**Methods**

+- `common`
+    - Parameters: requestBody, requestQuery, requestHeaders, requestMethod
+    - Description: This method can be used for common middleware for slash command and interactive-endpoint routes.
+- `interactive`
+    - Parameters: requestParams, requestBody, requestHeaders, decodedParams, internalDecodedParams
+    - Description: This method can be used for interactive endpoint middleware for interactive-endpoint route.
+- `slashCommands`
+    - Parameters: requestBody, requestRawBody, requestHeaders, decodedParams
+    - Description: This method can be used for slash command middleware for slash command route.

 ## Interactive Components